4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 Pass the total number of columns in the *columnCount* parameter. *columnCount* doit être supérieur à 0.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the *columnCount* will be applied (counting begins at 0).
-If omitted, the current spreadsheet is used by default.
+Si le paramètre est omis, la feuille courante est utilisée par défaut.
 You can explicitly select the current spreadsheet with the following constant:

 *   `vk current sheet`